 The PhD program trains you to produce new knowledge of the highest scholarly caliber.
 The program prepares you for a career as a teacher and scholar at universities and research institutes in both the private and public sectors.
 The core curriculum covers the foundational fields of international studies: international relations, comparative and regional studies, and social theory.
 You will pick one of eight concentrations and also take a three-course, multiple-methodology sequence that introduces you to the major qualitative and quantitative research techniques used in the social sciences today.
 SIS provides you with generous financial support, which includes tuition remission and a stipend, both of which can be renewed for up to four years.
 You will have the opportunity to work closely with a faculty member on their teaching and research

 A certificate awarded by American University's School of International Service is a symbol of professional achievement widely recognized by international organizations, non-profit agencies, corporate and government employers.
-SIS graduate certificates are credit programs designed for individuals who want an advanced academic credential without necessarily enrolling in a degree program.
-Applicants to Graduate Certificate programs at SIS are not required to submit GRE scores.
+SIS graduate certificates are credit programs designed for individuals who are looking to make the most of their graduate degree by adding a complementary credential.